Men vs Women: Who Spends more money?

 Not everyone will experience this feeling of social pressure, and results can vary based on the nature of your friends and your value of materialism.
 Yet, men and women have been shown to be affected differently by the presence of friends while shopping.

 A 2011 study reveals that there are mainly two types of consumers: agency-oriented and communion-oriented.
 Men tended to overwhelmingly make up agency-oriented individuals, who strive for individuality and aim to highlight their distinction from others.
 Females, who make up most of the communion-oriented individuals, are the opposite and tend to focus on unity and connecting themselves with others.
 This relationship can be summarized as agency-oriented individuals’ attempt to “get ahead,” while communion-oriented individuals endeavour to “get along.”

 This study concludes that agency-oriented consumers tended to spend more when they shop with a friend than when they shop alone, while communion-oriented shoppers spent slightly less in the presence of a friend.
 Generalizing this statement based on the findings of the research of gender and type of consumer, men are more inclined to spend more when they shop with a friend than women.

 While this overarching result goes against the stereotypical idea that women tend to be shopaholics, this finding may still be a product of stereotypes.
 People are more likely to act in line with stereotypes while they are in public, which can explain the actions of both types of consumers.
 Agency-oriented consumers tend to spend money and purchase more items in order to promote a distinguishable, positive public image.
 On the other hand, communion-oriented shoppers try to avoid standing out and tend to be more modest, restraining their usual purchasing habits.

 Regardless of your gender, you can likely find yourself in one of these two categories and it is very important for you to take care of your money.
-Nova is a free gamified financial app which here to help you take contol of your finances today!
+Cash Coach is a free gamified financial app which here to help you take contol of your finances today!